Meet Chris Foster, Director of Innovation & Business Intelligence

 Imagine you are stuck in an elevator.
 Who would you most like to be stuck with?
 And why?
 Jim Henson.
 His creativity and imagination would probably take my mind off being stuck.

 You are featured in the NY Times.
 What’s the headline?
-Sometimes it’s the little things that count.
+How come we haven’t heard of this guy before?

 Imagine a song played every time you walked into a room.
 What would yours be?
 It would be really distracting to have a song play every time I entered a room, I’d probably always lose my train of thought.